 In the words of Canadian “nose,” Julie Massé: “Lavender adds a herby note, but interestingly, by adding it to other fragrance notes, you can push it towards ‘cool’ herby, towards the smell of mint, or you can go in the other direction and push it towards ‘hot’ herby, almost spicy, like the scent of a hot summer’s night.”

-Lavender essential oil is a vital ingredient and highly desirable in many other products besides perfume and fragrance refills for Air Scent Diffusers.
+Lavender essential oil is a vital ingredient and highly desirable in many other products besides perfume and diffuser oil fragrances.

 These include: soaps; laundry detergents, household cleaning products, deodorizers, and candles.